Enough is enough.

 Christians need to stop insisting that Donald Trump is a Christian if they really care at all about people coming to know Christ.
 If that is the greatest burden on their hearts, using this man is tantamount to spiritual treason.
 It is a perversion of the Gospels that provides such a dissonance to the bystander, as to make Christ all but invisible.
 Until he says or does anything that remotely resembling him, we need to stop using him and Jesus in the same breath because it distorts Jesus by association.

 Christian, you can continue to support this man, but don’t say you’re doing it because he is a man of God, a follower of Jesus, someone striving for Christlikeness.
-The putrid, stinking, insect-drawing fruit—says otherwise.
+The putrid, stinking fruit of his life—says otherwise.

 Jesus matters to me.
 The words he said matter to me.
 The life he calls us to live matters.
 Incarnating this Jesus in people’s lives matters to me.
 This is why that word Christian still matters.
 I am also a person of Grace, but I also live in a reality where the stuff we do is connected to what we believe.